snowplow-archive/snowplow.github.com/_posts/2017-01-03-snowplow-javascript-tracker-2.7.0.md

 In the [previous tracker release][2.6.0-release] we announced Optimizely integration.
 This made it is straightforward to automatically grab components of the [Optimizely Data Object][optimizely-data-object] as context with any event that was recorded by the JS tracker.

-This release includes a new [Optimizely Summary Context][optimizely-summary-context]: which picks out:
+This release includes a new [Optimizely Summary Context][optimizely-summary-context] which:

-1. Just a subset of fields from the Optimizely Data Object necessary to unambiguously identify what experiment(s) are currently being run, reducing the context footprint
+1. Picks out just a subset of fields from the Optimizely Data Object necessary to unambiguously identify what experiment(s) are currently being run, reducing the context footprint
 2. Structures the data in a way that makes subsequent analysis much easier

-For both the above reasons we recommend all Snowplow-Optimizely users employ the new summary context rather than the prevoius contexts.
+For both the above reasons we recommend all Snowplow-Optimizely users employ the new summary context rather than the previous contexts.

 Huge thank you to [Snowflake Analytics'][snowflake] [Narbeh Yousefian][narbeh] for suggesting and designing the updated approach.

 <h2 id="track-self-describing-event-method">6.
-New <code>trackSelfDescribingEvent</code> method</h2>
+New trackSelfDescribingEvent method</h2>

-We've added a new `trackSelfDescribing` event method for tracking events where you've defined your own event schema e.g.
+We've added a new `trackSelfDescribingEvent` method for tracking events where you've defined your own event schema e.g.

 {% highlight js %}
 window.snowplow_name_here('trackSelfDescribingEvent', {